Pain is the most common reason patients seek medical care.

 Substances released when tissue is injured, including those involved in the inflammatory cascade, can sensitize peripheral nociceptors.
 These substances include vasoactive peptides (eg, calcitonin gene-related protein, substance P, neurokinin A) and other mediators (eg, prostaglandin E2, serotonin, bradykinin, epinephrine).

 The pain signal is modulated at multiple points in both segmental and descending pathways by many neurochemical mediators, including endorphins (eg, enkephalin) and monoamines (eg, serotonin, norepinephrine).
 These mediators interact in poorly understood ways to increase, sustain, shorten, or reduce the perception of and response to pain.
-They mediate the potential benefit of CNS-active drugs (eg, opioids, antidepressants, anticonvulsants, membrane stabilizers) that interact with specific receptors and neurochemicals in the treatment of chronic pain.
+They mediate the potential benefit of CNS-active drugs (eg, opioids, antidepressants, antiseizure drugs, membrane stabilizers) that interact with specific receptors and neurochemicals in the treatment of chronic pain.

-Psychologic factors are important modulators.
+Psychologic factors are important pain modulators.
 They not only affect how patients speak about pain (eg, in a stoic, irritable, or complaining way) and how they behave in response to it (eg, whether they grimace), but they also generate neural output that modulates neurotransmission along pain pathways.
 Psychologic reaction to protracted pain interacts with other CNS factors to induce long-term changes in pain perception.